JFleckers/cloud-final-flecksearch/README.md

     ```

 ### Starting the Application
-To the run the Docker container, make sure to have Xming running on your system, and follow the instructions linked here:
+To the run the Docker container, make sure to have Xming running on your system by following the instructions linked here:
 https://docs.microsoft.com/en-us/archive/blogs/jamiedalton/windows-10-docker-gui
 Then, run the following commands to build and run the GUI application in Docker: